overdoignism/Final-Account-Defense-Barrier/Readme/README_EN.md

 ### **About Encryption and Storage (Core Security Technology)**

 1. The catalog password is hash 2 million times with SHA256, which is equivalent to increasing the password by 3.5 digits.
 (Note 1)
-2. The final archive is encrypted with AES256 CBC mode, PKCS7 padding, and a random IV (Note 2).
+2. The final archive is encrypted using AES-256 in CBC mode with PKCS7 padding, and the hash value generates the IV (Note 2).
 3. Random data of varying lengths is added to the archive to obfuscate the real data and password length.
 4. Any file can be used as the password.
 The maximum size is 128MB.
 5. Automatic zero-fill rewrite function for files (when saving/deleting) (Note 3).